spencerbertsch1/AI/MazeWorld/README.md

     3. Then proceed to the following step.

-2. `cd` to the XXXX directory by running the following command:
+2. `cd` to the MazeWorld directory by running the following command:
-    1. `$ cd XXXX`
+    1. `$ cd MazeWorld`

-3. Run the following command to run the foxes.py file.
+3. Run the following command to run the test_mazeworld.py file.
-    1. `$ python3 XXXX`
+    1. `$ python3 test_mazeworld.py`

-4. You will see the output of each search algorithm applied to each of the test cases provided in the assignment.
+4. You will see an animation of how the A* algorithm solves the multi-robot search problem as each robot is trying to navigate the environment and the other robots to find their goals.
+Different examples show different mazes, some of which start with several robots who are stuck in a tunnel and need to back out of the tunnel and rotate around to let a different robot in first so they can all reach their goals.